ChaRsKiY/kidsonly/README.md

 ## License

-© 2025 Kids Only.
+© 2025 kids only.
 All rights reserved.